-I love spaghetti squash mostly because it doubles as a pasta substitute with the added benefits of few calories and plenty of folic acid, potassium, vitamin A and beta carotene.
+I love spaghetti squash mostly because it doubles as a pasta substitute with the added benefits of a few calories and plenty of folic acid, potassium, vitamin A, and beta-carotene.
 I’ve had varying results when growing this winter squash, which I chalk up to weather conditions during the growing season.
 Sometimes, I have fruit that doesn’t seem to be quite ready to pick, yet Mother Nature has other plans.
 So, the question is, will spaghetti squash ripen off the vine?
 Read on to learn more.

 Will Spaghetti Squash Ripen Off the Vine?

 Well, the short answer is “yes” to the ripening of spaghetti squash off the vine.
 The longer answer involves a “maybe.”
 I’m not getting all wishy-washy on you.
 The fact is that the answer depends on spaghetti squash ripeness, or how mature the squash is.
 If the squash is green and soft, it is more likely to rot than ripen off the vine.
 If, however, there are hints of yellow and the squash appears to be full-sized and sounds solid when thumped, I would go ahead and try it.
 So, how to ripen green spaghetti squash then?